-The student pursuing a B.A. or B.S in psychology is provided with a background which can beef great value in dealing with the personal, social and vocational areas of his or her life The course of study applies the scientific method to the study of the behavior of an individual and behavior between individuals.
-The understanding of such material can be directly related to functioning in a job or career.
+The student pursuing a B.A. or B.S in psychology is provided with a background which can be of great value in dealing with the personal, social and vocational areas of his or her life.
+The course of study applies the scientific method to the study of the behavior of an individual and behavior between individuals.
+The understanding of such material can be directly related to a variety of vocational opportunities.

 A bachelor's degree in psychology is useful in a wide number of occupations in business, education and industry.
 The range of positions obtained by graduates covers almost all occupations requiring direct personal contact with other people.
-Some examples are supervision. training, sales, public relations and interviewing Also included are positions with city, state and federal agencies, and in applied research.
-Although there is no censureorcertification to teach psychology in the schools, it is possible to earn a teaching certitlcateor license in social studies education with endorsement in psychology while pursuing amajor in psychology Persons Interested in such teaching should contact the Office of Teacher Education.
-(See"Teacher Education Programs" in the 'College of Education" section of the Catalog.)
+Some examples are supervision, training, sales, public relations and interviewing.
+Also included are positions with city, state and federal agencies, and in applied research.
+Although there is no licensure or certification to teach psychology in the schools, it is possible to earn a teaching certificate or license in social studies education with endorsement in psychology while pursuing a major in psychology.
+Persons interested in such teaching should contact the Office of Teacher Education.
+(See "Teacher Education Programs" in the "College of Education" section of the Catalog.)